fourieraudio/docs/manual/transform.client/home/chains.md

 ### Latency Group

 In this section, you can assign the chain to a single latency group to enable latency compensation for that chain.
 See [Delay Compensation](delay-compensation.md) for more info.

+### DSP Load

+This section discerns the DSP Load of each chain on a DSP core.
+They identify the core number and any peaks, which can be reset in the Navigation Bar or the [Performance Tab.](../system/performance.md)

 ## View Controls
 On the left hand side of the screen is the view controls menu.